APIs require extensive documentation, right?

 “Test API” submits JSON to the API (using your API key) based on content in the workbook the same way your app would submit data to the API.
 When your app submits data in the specified structure, the result should be the same.

 The add-in shows the request and response JSON.
 For document updates, it allows you to download the generated document.
-For the Calculation API, it shows the resulting text, table data, and images (as a standard base64-encoded string) in the JSON.

 4. Display Request JSON